jettymx/jetty-infosite/en/servicios-de-transporte.md

           </div>
           <div class="col-md-10 col-xs-10" style="padding: 0">
             <p>
-             <span class="textBold">Assistance</span>
+             <span class="textBold">Special Assistance requests</span>
               <br>
-              With just one click you can let the driver know in case you might need help before boarding the unit. <i>(Priority seat, support to enter the vehicle, stow crutches or wheelchair, visual or auditory support).</i></p>
+              With just one click you can let the driver know in case you might need help before boarding the unit, such as priority seat, help to enter the vehicle, stow crutches or wheelchair, visual or auditory support.</p>
           </div>

           <div class="col-md-2 col-xs-2">